Pipeline basics#

 Dependencies#

-It’s not necessary to manually pip install the different dependencies anymore.
-We’ll briefly introduce them here the main ones and their functiionality:
+Thanks to the installer, it’s not necessary to manually pip install the different dependencies anymore.

 Want to check more extra content?